edtaskin/odin-landing-page/README.md

 # odin-landing-page
-Project #2 in The Odin Project curriculum
+A toy landing page of a Japanese learning website made for Project #2 in The Odin Project curriculum